-- Target Building Heights in the CPA: The Applicant proposes 83 foot maximum building heights (inclusive of rooftop mechanical equipment and parapets).
-Based on the proposed maximum building heights, the Applicant is not required to provide a viewshed analysis for the proposal.
-Regardless, the Applicant provided viewshed analysis and line of sight exhibits/cross section exhibits to show the anticipated impacts to viewsheds from Manassas National Battlefield Park.
+- Target Building Heights in the CPA: The Applicant proposes 60 foot maximum building heights (inclusive of rooftop mechanical equipment and parapets).
+To comply with the CPA policy, they have provided viewshed analysis and line of sight /cross section exhibits.
 For a detailed analysis of the impacts to viewsheds, see the Community Design section of this staff report.
 For the purposes of the Long Range Land Use compliance related to targeted building height in the Comprehensive Plan and CPA; the project is in compliance with both. - Primary Uses Within the Technology/Flex Designated Areas: The primary uses within the Technology/Flex designated areas of the Study area are data centers and accessory uses.
 The proffers state that data centers and accessory uses and structures are the uses anticipated for the project.
 A maximum of 10 percent ancillary and secondary uses are permitted.
 The proposed uses for the project are in line with what was anticipated as the primary uses within the Technology/Flex designated areas in the CPA and fall in line with DGLU 1.1. - Delivery of Targeted Industry: The primary uses being proposed with the rezoning are data centers and accessory uses.
 These uses are among businesses with targeted industry status by the Department of Economic Development. - Existing Infrastructure: The site is abutting existing power infrastructure.

-- Land Use & Zoning Implementation: The requested O(H), Office High-Rise District does not implement the I-3, T/F Technology/Flex with a T-3 Transect designation.
+- Land Use & Zoning Implementation: The requested O(M), Office Mid-Rise District does not implement the I-3, T/F Technology/Flex with a T-3 Transect designation.
 Only three Zoning Districts implement the Technology/Flex designation, they are PBD, Planned Business District, O(F), Office/Flex District, and M-2, Light Industrial District.
 While the Applicant requests PBD, only O(F) and M-2 are implementing districts.
 However, to modify the requested implementing district to better align with the I-3, T/F Technology/Flex with a T-3 Transect designation, the Applicant has proffered out/prohibited various uses, and limited the building height including rooftop mechanical equipment and parapets.
-This methodology is appropriate to help the O(H), Office High-Rise District come closer to aligning with the designation.
-However, the implementation of the Technology/Flex designation remains an issue, and, as proffered any single land bay can potentially carry more FAR than targeted in the CPA. - Target FAR in the CPA: The CPA encourages development in the Northern District of the CPA Study Area to develop at a target floor area ratio (FAR) between 0.23-0.57.
-As proffered, the overall FAR for the rezoning is 0.30.
+This methodology is appropriate to help the O(M), Office Mid-Rise District come closer to aligning with the designation.
+However, the implementation of the Technology/Flex designation remains an issue, and, as proffered any single land bay can potentially carry more FAR than targeted in the CPA. - Target FAR in the CPA: The CPA encourages development in the Southern District of the CPA Study Area to develop at the lower end of the T-3 Transect density.
+The target density in the I-3, T/F Technology/Flex with a T-3 Transect designation is between 0.23-0.57 FAR.
+As proffered, the overall FAR for the rezoning is 0.25.
 However, the maximum FAR for each individual land bay is undefined.
 This allows any single land bay to potentially carry more FAR than targeted in the CPA.
-As such, the application is not consistent with the CPA's Long Range Land Use DGLU 1.2 policy.
-To remedy this issue, the Applicant is encouraged to specify a FAR transfer maximum that ensures no single land bay develops above 0.57 FAR and still allows the transfer of undeveloped square footage from one land bay to another.
+As such, the CPA's Long Range Land Use DGLU 1.2 policy is not complied with.
+To remedy this issue, the Applicant is encouraged to specify a FAR transfer maximum that ensures no single land bay develops above 0.25 FAR and still allows the transfer of undeveloped square footage from one land bay to another.